MADLABatUCI/target-intercept-collab-ai/README.md

 </h2>
 URL parameters allow you to skip past the experimental procedure where we outline the game components.
 To do so, you can use  [this link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true) which adds a flag, '?debug=true'.

 URL parameters allow you to access the different teaming conditions.
+For example, to access teaming condition #1,  use [this link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true&collab=1)
 | Condition | AICollab1 | AICollab2 |
 | --------- | --------- | --------- |
 | 1         | 0 (ignorant) | 3 (delay) |